phisn/algebraic-server-reconciliation/docs/main.typ

 = Network model <theory>

+To rigorously discuss and analyze networking techniques for online games, particularly those involving state synchronization and reconciliation, it is essential to first establish a clear and formal understanding of the underlying concepts.
+This chapter lays the theoretical groundwork by defining fundamental components of a game from a networking perspective, such as game state, state progression, and the roles of clients and the server.
+Building upon these definitions, we will then explore several established network models, from naive approaches to more sophisticated techniques like client-side prediction and server reconciliation.
+This exploration will highlight the challenges inherent in achieving responsive and consistent gameplay in a networked environment.
+Finally, this chapter will introduce the core theoretical concepts behind delta states and culminate in the formal definition of algebraic server reconciliation, the novel method investigated in this thesis.

 == Overview
 We define a game world using a game state $S$, an initial game state $s_0 in S$ and a progression function $f: (S, I) -> S$ as $G = (S, s_0, f)$ where $I$ is some external input.
 A game state at time $t$ can be progressed using some input $i_t in I$ to time $t + 1$ using the progression function: $s_(t + 1) = f(s_t, i_t)$.
 We can combine the input and state to a frame $r_t = (s_t, i_t)$.